-Acorn Squirrel Rescue is a small, home-based and self-funded, fully licenced grey squirrel sanctuary, located in the North Somerset village of Winscombe, between Weston-super-mare, Cheddar and Bristol.
+Acorn Squirrel Rescue is a fully licenced grey squirrel sanctuary, located in the North Somerset village of Winscombe, between Weston-super-mare, Cheddar and Bristol.

-We take in squirrels from across the South West, covering Somerset, Dorset, Devon, Bristol and South Gloucestershire.
+We take in squirrels from across the region, covering Somerset, Bristol, South Gloucestershire and South Wales.

-We are particularly well equipped to meet the needs of the young and those who are orphaned, but also offer respite and assistance to those who are older.
+We are particularly well equipped to meet the needs of the young, but also offer respite and assistance to those who are older.

 Giving our wildlife a helping hand

 A group of squirrels is called a scurry.